stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/proxy_model.md

 }
 ```

-which is compiled into python to produce the following code
+which is compiled into python to generate the following code

 ```python
 class Client(Iface):